 In 2010, 2 players from CCKC represented Wales at the IKF European Championships in the Netherlands where Wales ended a respectable 11th and helped increase Wales’ World ranking to 18th.

-In 2011 a number of CCKC members were picked as part of the Wales squad who travelled to China to compete in the International Korfball Championships.
+In 2011 a number of CCKC members were picked as part of the Wales squad who traveled to China to compete in the International Korfball Championships.

 The 11/12 season saw Cardiff’s first team, “The Cyclones” became the first team in Wales to achieve “the triple”… winning the Welsh Korfball League, the South West and Wales regional League and the Welsh Cup.
 Lets hope more wins are on the way.